akhawaja2014/Hands-on-Demosaicing-experiment-with-Python/README.md

 - `bilinear(im)`: Applies bilinear interpolation demosaicing on an image.
 - Visualization functions like `display_raw_image(raw_image_path)`, `display_bayer_pattern(im)`, `display_red_channel(image)`, etc. are used to visualize various stages of the raw image processing.

-### Notes

-The toolkit assumes that the input image is in RGGB Bayer pattern.
-Adjustments may be needed for other patterns.

 ### Contact